Ketones in Urine – How To Test and What Levels Are Optimal

 So keep calm!
 Mother Nature has your back.

-But if you have type 1 diabetes, then you will need to be aware of ketoacidosis.
+But if you have type 1 diabetes (and in some rare cases, type 2 diabetes), then you will need to be aware of ketoacidosis.

 For all the diabetics, we’re going to jump into this important topic and break it down.
 This is something that mostly only affects type 1 diabetics and very rarely some type 2 diabetics.